ramm777/mcp_server_and_client_with_custom_functions/README.md

 To handle SSL and domain routing cleanly, use **Traefik** as a reverse proxy in front of n8n.
 Key Benefits:

 1. **Client opens `https://n8n-demo.local`**
    The MCP client or browser tries to reach `https://n8n-demo.local`.
-   Inside Docker, the domain is mapped so everything resolves correctly:
+Inside the Docker container, when accessing n8n-demo.local, connect to the coputer running Docker (host machine).

    ```yaml
    extra_hosts: